jccsvq/mesomath/docs/source/intro.md

     *  class `Bbri`: Babylonian brick counting system (se gin sar gan)

 Please, read the [tutorial](https://mesomath.readthedocs.io/tutorial.html) to see how to use all these classes.

-##  `createDB.py`

-This script has become more or less obsolete since its functionality was incorporated into the BabN class, which now creates the regular number database if it cannot find it when needed.

-Use:

-    $ python3 createDB.py

-to create the default regular number database `regular.db3` in your directory.
-You can also use:

-    $ python3 createDB.py -o 'path/name'

-to create it in a non-standar location.
-In this case, think of using:

-    BabN.database = 'path/name'

-to inform `BabN`  of its location.

-##  `example-melville.py`

-This script shows the application of `mesomath` to the solution of two real examples given by Duncan J. Melville in: [Reciprocals and Reciprocal algorithms in Mesopotamian Mathematics (2005)](https://www.researchgate.net/publication/237309438_RECIPROCALS_AND_RECIPROCAL_ALGORITHMS_IN_MESOPOTAMIAN_MATHEMATICS)

-    $ python3 example-melville.py

-Output:

-    Searching the reciprocal of 2:5  according to D. J. Melville (2005)

-    Example 1: from Table 2.
-Simple Reciprocal algorithm

-    d1 = BabN('2:5')
-    r1 = d1.tail()
-    r2 = r1.rec()
-    r3 = d1 * r2
-    r4 = r3.rec()
-    r5 = r4 * r2

-    Result r5 =  28:48

-    Example 2: from Table 3. using "The Technique"

-    r1 = d1.tail()
-    r2 = r1.rec()
-    r3 = d1.head() * r2
-    r4 = r3+BabN(1)
-    r5 = r4.rec()
-    r6 = r5 * r2

-    Result r6 =  28:48